Revisiting Jimmy Page and Robert Plant’s Daring ‘No Quarter’

 This improbable moment actually grew out of MTV's pursuit of Plant for a solo segment of their then-popular Unplugged series.
 Plant, realizing that he would be expected to carry the mantel for Led Zeppelin, reached out to Page.
 Together, they were determined not to let this opportunity be consumed with nostalgia.

-"For me to try to take the glory of Zep by myself would have been ridiculous," Plant told the Los Angeles Times, "so I wondered, how could we do it together?
+"For me to try to take the glory of Zep by myself would have been ridiculous," Plant told the Los Angeles Times at the time, "so I wondered, how could we do it together?
 We concluded that the only way we could do it would be to take what we did in the past, which has been talked about enough that it's rather cheesy, and take it to somewhere that people might not expect.
 In that way, the project would show people where we were going to be at if we were going to be careerists."

 They'd end up filming in Wales, on a London soundstage and in Morocco, offering a spicy mixture of acoustic folk, old blues, new songs that drew inspiration in part from found African drum patterns and -- yes -- some imaginatively updated Led Zeppelin, as well.
 The London date included Plant's then-current rhythm section, as well as 12 Egyptian musicians and 29 string musicians.